-Breast augmentation (or augmentation mammoplasty) is the medical term for breast enlargement.
-It is the most popular cosmetic surgery procedure that Mr Turton performs, and this is mirrored across the UK and across the world.
+Breast augmentation (also referred to as augmentation mammoplasty) is the medical term for breast enlargement (or boob job).
+It is the most popular cosmetic surgery procedure that Mr Turton performs, and this is mirrored across the UK and indeed across the world.
 In fact there are in excess of 10-million women who have had the procedure.
 The first breast enlargement was carried out in 1962!

 Statistics show that 94% of women who have had implants recommend the surgery to others.